Khubaib8281/roman-urdu-sentiment-xlm-r/README.md

 Pretrained Base Model: xlm-roberta-base

 ## Uses
-### Direct Use
+## Direct Use

 - Classifying sentiment in Roman Urdu social media text.
 - Performing automated content moderation.
+- Detecting offensive, abusive, or highly negative content in Roman Urdu text due to training on slang-heavy negative messages.
-- Enabling analytics on Roman Urdu datasets.
+- Enabling analytics on Roman Urdu datasets, such as understanding user feedback or public opinion.

-### Downstream Use
+## Downstream Use

-- Feature extraction for multi-task NLP pipelines.
+- Can be used as a feature extractor in multi-task NLP pipelines.
-- Adaptable for other Roman Urdu classification tasks with additional fine-tuning.
+- Adaptable to other Roman Urdu classification tasks with additional fine-tuning.

-### Out-of-Scope Use
+## Out-of-Scope Use

 - Not suitable for native Urdu script without transliteration.
-- Not intended for detecting sarcasm, irony, or extremely domain-specific slang unseen during training.
+- May not reliably detect subtle sarcasm, irony, or context-specific toxicity.
+- Performance may drop on unseen slang, newly coined offensive terms, or heavily domain-specific expressions.

 ## Bias, Risks, and Limitations

-- May inherit biases from training data, including slang, offensive terms, and informal language.
+- The model may inherit biases from the training data, including slang, offensive terms, and informal language.
-- Accuracy may drop on rare, new, or unseen Roman Urdu slang.
+- Accuracy may be lower on rare, new, or unseen Roman Urdu slang, especially outside social media contexts.
-- May misclassify heavily code-mixed or non-standard text.
+- Heavily code-mixed or non-standard text may be misclassified.
+- Should not be relied on as a dedicated toxicity detection tool; it flags negative/offensive content as part of its sentiment predictions.

 ## Recommendations